 Planning the recovery in a manner that is responsive and relevant to the ongoing crisis demands cities go beyond the linearity of conventional planning and integrate agile decision making and feedback loops whilst science, data and the understanding of the situation evolves.
 Based on existing methods and best practices, Global Resilient Cities Network and its Chief Resilience Officers are co-designing and identifying suitable methodologies to enable cities to plan a resilient recovery.
 The toolkit includes a combination of methods: a number that cities can use on their own, as well as others that involve collaboration with GRCN.

-Our suite of tools enables each city to define their own path to recovery by considering four iterative stages of work that include: assessing and analysing the situation, defining a portfolio of action, improving the proposals, and deepening learning.
-Characterised by their place-based approach, the methods help local governments to identify opportunities that include not only physical solutions –such as rethinking our streets’ layout to optimize pedestrian and cycling mobility –but also cultural practices and governance arrangements to achieve carbon neutrality in the long term.
+Our suite of tools enables each city to define their own path to recovery by considering four iterative stages of work that include: assessing and analyzing the situation, defining a portfolio of action, improving the proposals, and deepening learning.
+Characterized by their place-based approach, the methods help local governments to identify opportunities that include not only physical solutions –such as rethinking our streets’ layout to optimize pedestrian and cycling mobility– but also cultural practices and governance arrangements to achieve carbon neutrality in the long term.

 LEARN THE FUNDAMENTALS ABOUT CITY RESILIENCE

 The Resilience Fundamentals Course provides city practitioners and partners with a clear understanding of resilience context, theory, and definitions.
 The course will introduce resilience frameworks and their application to enable practitioners to embed resilience thinking into their work and achieve multiple resilience outcomes effectively ‘doing more with less.’
 This course provides a foundation for the deployment of tools and for project development for cities moving into Covid-19 recovery as part of the Cities for a Resilient Recovery.